Pinterest Pixel

 John Michaloudis is a former accountant and finance analyst at General Electric, a Microsoft MVP since 2020, an Amazon #1 bestselling author of 4 Microsoft Excel books and teacher of Microsoft Excel & Office over at his flagship MyExcelOnline Academy Online Course.

-See also How to Turn a Fraction into a Percent in Excel
+See also How to Convert 1/5 to a Decimal in Excel

 Star 30 Days - Full Access Star